Single-handed care: the solution to pull us back from the brink?

 Empowering care agencies to distribute their human resource more efficiently also brings benefits beyond budgetary concerns.
 A 2018 broadcast by ITV News highlighted the plight of 87-year old Jane Gough, who had been left feeling ‘degraded, upset and unsettled’ after enduring personal care visits from 36 different carers in just a few weeks6.

 Reducing the number of necessary carers to just one makes it easier for care agencies to improve consistency in care.
 Single-handed care also allows for the development of more personal one-to-one relationships between clients and their carers, and improves levels of privacy and dignity, which have been proven to positively affect well-being.

 Single-handed care also affords greater flexibility for care agencies and clients, as they are no longer restricted by the burden of co-ordinating two carers’ diaries.
 A good example of the impact of this increased flexibility is that clients may have more control over when they are put ‘back to bed’, as only one carer needs to be present, thereby reducing logistical restrictions.

 So, in conclusion, even in the face of mounting obstacles, single-handed care via specialist, mechanised equipment can:

 - help meet the growing demand for care by distributing our remaining human workforce more efficiently

 - boost client well-being by boosting privacy and dignity, and fostering more personal one-to-one relationships with fewer carers

 Or, if you have any questions, why not get in touch?
-One of our friendly experts will get back to you within one working day.
+One of our friendly experts will get back to you very soon.